Taylor Swift and Travis Kelce are engaged

 "We don't, really.
 I don't see a lot of things," she said.
 "My name can be in the actual headline, and it's none of my business."

-The pair started dating during Swift's landmark Eras tour — though Kelce was thwarted in his first attempt to meet Swift at her concert at Arrowhead Stadium.
+The pair started dating during Swift's landmark Eras tour — though Kelce, despite bearing a friendship bracelet, was thwarted in his first attempt to meet Swift at her concert at Arrowhead Stadium.
 But by September, Swift was back at the Kansas City stadium, cheering on Kelce next to his mother.
 Less than two months later, she was changing lyrics onstage: "Karma is the guy on the Chiefs, coming straight home to me," she sang in Argentina as Kelce beamed from the audience.
+And come the 2024 Super Bowl, she raced across time zones and was there on the field when he won his third championship.

-The news broke during the Kansas City Chiefs' media availability, although after head coach Andy Reid had departed.
+The news broke in the middle of the Kansas City Chiefs' media availability, though after head coach Andy Reid had departed.
 That left Chiefs defensive end Mike Danna to field questions about his teammate's engagement.

 "Man, it's incredible.
 I was caught off guard but you know, great for them," Danna said, a few minutes after the news raced across social media.
 "That's a blessing.
 Any time you find that type of joy, blessing, love — that's a beautiful thing."